Streamlined three-tier loyalty program where every member enjoys the same high-quality rewards, with benefits escalating at each tier.

 FAQs

-Microtransactions began gaining traction in 2006, with The Elder Scrolls IV: Oblivion’s horse armor DLC being one of the first notable examples.
-This introduced the idea of paying for small, individual game enhancements.
+The microtransaction era began in 2006 with The Elder Scrolls IV: Oblivion's horse armor DLC.
+This introduced paying for small, individual game enhancements.

 What’s next?